flybywiresim/docs/docs/fbw-a32nx/feature-guides/fuel-and-weight.md

 **Development + Experimental Version Only** - See our [simBrief Profile](../installation.md#simbrief-airframe)

 - OEW (Empty Weight): 42500 (in kilograms)
+    - Also referred to as DOW (Dry Operating Weight) which can be seen in other simBrief OFP formats such as EZY
 - MZFW (Max Zero Fuel Weight): 64300 (in kilograms)
 - MTOW (Max Takeoff Weight): 79000 (in kilograms)
 - MLW (Max Landing Weight): 67400 (in kilograms)